ihsotas0/Interfaced/notes/journal.md

 from the Void present antigens and coerce cells to build antibodies to bind to mundivirus.

-Fix 'car' ending.
-'Mother' talks to Severed Adrian (14).
+TODO: Fix 'car' ending.
+'Mother' talks to Severed Adrian (14)?
 4 red wires leave wrist of Anita in her tub.

-Signals produced data the data is used to train models
+Signals produced data the data is used to train models.

-Y2k38 causing issues

-Katabasis
+**Katabasis through the Lumen between PS and UL.**

 Compression is intelligence.
 The Adam Task compresses Signals, which would normally take an entire server to store, into a distributed system.
 Signals all